PatBall1/detectree2/docs/source/tutorial.rst

        └── crowns
            └── UpdatedCrowns8.gpkg                 (Crown polygons readable by geopandas e.g. Geopackage, shapefile)

-Here we have two site available to train on.
-Multiple site directories can be included in the training and testing phase but only a single site directory is required.
+Here we have two sites available to train on (Danum and Paracou).
+Several site directories can be included in the training and testing phase (but only a single site directory is required).
 If available, several RGB orthomosaics can be included in a single site directory (see e.g ``Paracou -> RGB``).

-We will call functions to from ``detectree2``'s' tiling and training modules.
+We call functions to from ``detectree2``'s tiling and training modules.

 .. code-block:: python